Sanglorian/orcus/Orcus Rulebook - current.md

 ### Instant Death

 Massive damage can kill you instantly.
-When damage reduces you to negative hit points equivalent to your staggered value or worse (e.g. -22 HP if your HP is 44), you die.
+When damage reduces you to negative hit points equivalent to your staggered value or worse (for example -22 HP if your HP is 44), you die.

 ### Falling Unconscious